botarsh/botarsh/README.md

 - 👯 I’m looking for a Comeback
 - 📫 How to reach me: arshdeepsingh9162@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have drowned and Dreamt
+- ⚡ Fun fact: I used to be a gamer
 -->

 <h3>Languages and Tools:</h3>